Jade Lovall: Departure

-Leon decided to leave Casualty after three years on the show to seek other opportunties in her career.
+Leon decided to leave Casualty after three years on the show to seek other opportunities in her career.
 Her departure was announced on 13 September 2021, and Jade departs in the series 36 episode "The Road Less Travelled", first broadcast on 18 September 2021.
 The actress felt proud of her achievements whilst on the drama, namingly becoming the first regular character with a disability and increasing representation of deaf people on mainstream television.
 She found leaving the character "really emotional" and admitted that the character would "always be very special" to her.
 Leon told Alice Penwill from Inside Soap that in addition to missing the cast, she would miss Jade's humour.
 She also confirmed that the character could return in the future.

 Working towards the character's departure, writers created a story for Jade which explores her reasons for joining the nursing profession.
 Leon dubbed this "Jade's origin story".
 The story begins with a flashback to 2016 in a feature-length episode which celebrates the thirty-sixth anniversary of Casualty.
 Leon was delighted to be included in the show's anniversary celebrations and enjoyed playing Jade in a different period of her life.
 In the flashback, Jade has just commenced her nursing training and feels unsure of herself.
 Leon explained that Jade feels "quite lost as an individual".
 Jade is then involved in a car accident with her then-boyfriend Toby Damron, portrayed by Alex Zur.
 In real life, Leon and Zur are in a relationship and the actress enjoyed working with him.
 The accident seriously injures Emma Nash (Jaimi Barbakoff).
 Her actions subsequently save Emma's life, prompting her to continue her training.
 Leon pointed out that this is "a huge turning point for Jade", which pushes her through her training.

 Emma's sister, Stevie Nash (Elinor Lawless), is then introduced to the series as a new ED consultant.
 Her introduction story sees her seek revenge for Emma's injuries and although she targets Ethan Hardy (George Rainsford), Jade is also drawn into the story.
 Leon opined that there is "so much to unpack with Stevie and Jade", which would be explored in the series.
 Jade looks up to Stevie and rates her as a doctor.
 Leon explained that Stevie praises Jade's work as a nurse, so Jade begins to trust Stevie.
 However, Stevie soon learns the truth about Jade's involvement in Emma's accident and decides to take revenge.
 Leon pointed out that Jade is unaware that Stevie is plotting against her, despite the fact her actions could be damaging for Jade's career.